 - 1 cup guava jam

 In a blender or food processor, combine onion, bell pepper, garlic, cilantro, smoked Spanish paprika, sour orange juice, olive oil, black pepper and salt.
-Puree until smooth.2.
+Purée until smooth.
+Adjust seasoning to taste.

-In a small bowl, mix together the softened butter with the thyme, oregano and paprika until well blended.
+In a small bowl, combine the softened butter with the thyme, oregano and paprika until well blended.
 Set aside and keep at room temperature.

-Remove turkey from the fridge 45 minutes before cooking and preheat oven to 325 F.8.
+Remove turkey from the fridge 45 minutes before cooking.
+Preheat the oven to 325 F.2.

 Fill the bird cavity with the prepped onion, lemon, orange and garlic (chop the top off the head to expose the cloves).
-Use twine to tie the legs together.9.
+Use twine to tie the legs together.3.

 Roast for 2 hours, then remove the foil.
 Add another cup of broth to the bottom of the pan.
-Roast uncovered for an additional 2 hours and 30 minutes, or until an instant read thermometer inserted into the thigh reads 175 F.12.
+Roast uncovered for an additional 2 hours and 30 minutes, or until an instant read thermometer inserted into the thigh reads 165 F.5.

-When the bird is cooked, use a pastry brush to brush the outside of the bird with guava jam.
-Place under the broiler for 3 to 5 minutes until glaze sets.13.
+Once cooked, use a pastry brush to brush the turkey skin with guava jam.
+Place under the broiler for 3 to 5 minutes until glaze sets.6.

-Let turkey sit for about 15 minutes before carving.
-Enjoy!
+Allow turkey to rest for about 15 minutes before carving.